python-discord/code-jam-6/tactless-tricksters/README.md

-# Enigma (Tactless Tricksters)
+# Morse Code Jam (Tactless Tricksters)

-Enigma is a morse code app that allows you to communicate with people using morse code.
+Morse Code Jam is an app that brings morse code technology to the 21st century!
+Have you ever wanted to send a friend a morse code message but can't because AT&T stopped servicing telegram lines in the 1930s?
+Well Morse Code Jam has you covered!
+Morse code utilizes the power of the internet to digitiz morse code and send it over the internet to friends and family!

 Some features include:
 - messaging functionality that allows you to connect and communicate via morse